Farm building on a Tuscan piazzetta with a romantic chapel - CLASS LISTED / LANDMARKED BUILDING

 The Casa di Pietro stands on the small square private square of the Vivo d'Orcia hamlet.
 The living room opens onto the square on one side and the private garden on the other side.

-The walled-in garden of Casa di Pietro was designed by the British garden architect Jonathan Radford in 2001.
+The walled-in garden of Casa di Pietro was designed by the British garden architect Jonathan Radford.
 It is one of the particularly attractive features of this charming holiday house.

 Comfort was given a lot of thought.
 The interior decoration was taken care of by a daughter of the owners - Daria Cervini - an art historian specialised in gardens.
 Thanks to her initiative the garden at the back of the house was laid out lately.